pierre-rouleau/pel/doc/pel-manual.rst

 packages that have not been activated but it expects presence of packages that are distributed with GNU Emacs.

+First PEL would not exists without `GNU Emacs`_.
+Most of the text in the PDF documentation comes from Emacs own documentation, both from the code docstrings and from the Emacs manuals.

 PEL uses the following libraries distributed with GNU Emacs:

 #. `bookmark    <https://github.com/emacs-mirror/emacs/blob/master/lisp/bookmark.el>`_